ahmedshuhel/ahmedshuhel.github.io/_drafts/bundling-aurelia-application.md

 > make sure you bust the cache.

-Requests came down to 4 which is significantly.
+Requests came down to  which is significant imporvement as far as number of requests are concern.

 ## Paths and maps are important

 We have to keep the paths in mind when bundling app with cli. glob paths like `dist/*` or `dist/**/*` We have contributed back to jspm for this functionality.

+you can use minify as the option too, it will minify.

 ## Template bundle

+This is just the javascript part but what about those views/templates.
+For a large app that can be quite a big number too.
+Well let's see how we can bundle them too.
+Add the template config section in the `arureliafile.js` as:

 ```javascript
 var aurelia = require("aurelia-cli");